DataDog/browser-sdk/packages/logs/README.md

 What we call `Context` is a map `{key: value}` that will be added to the message context.

 - Init must be called before other methods.

-Configurable options:
+  - Configurable options:

     - `isCollectingError`: when truthy, we'll automatically forward `console.error` logs, uncaught exceptions and network errors.
     - `sampleRate`: percentage of sessions to track.
 Only tracked sessions send logs.
     - `site`: The site of the Datadog intake to send SDK data to (default: 'datadoghq.com', set to 'datadoghq.eu' to send data to the EU site)
     - `silentMultipleInit`: prevent logging errors while having multiple Init
     - `service`: name of the corresponding service
     - `env`: environment of the service
     - `version`: version of the service

+  - Options that must have matching configuration when using `rum` SDK:

+    - `trackSessionAcrossSubdomains`: preserve session across subdomains of the same site (default: `false`)
+    - `useSecureSessionCookie`: use a secure session cookie.
+This will disable session tracking on insecure (non-HTTPS) connections. (default: `false`)
+    - `useCrossSiteSessionCookie`: use a secure cross-site session cookie.
+This will allow the Logs SDK to run when the site is loaded from another one (ex: via an iframe).
+Implies `useSecureSessionCookie`. (default: `false`)

   ```
   init(configuration: {